ieviev/pscomplete/README.md

 (available at https://www.powershellgallery.com/packages/PsComplete)

-- `Install-Module -Name PsComplete`
+- `install-module -name pscomplete`
-- `Import-Module -Name PsComplete`
+- `import-module -name pscomplete`
 - After that Tab is bound to the expander for this session

 Additionally:
-- Add `Import-Module -Name PsComplete` to your profile via `Invoke-Item $PROFILE` to have it permanently on
+- Add `import-module -name pscomplete` to your profile (ex. `nano $PROFILE` / `notepad $PROFILE`) to have it permanently on
-- completion can also be invoked programmatically with `Invoke-GuiPsComplete`
+- completion can also be invoked programmatically with `invoke-guipscomplete`

 ## features